Using video to embed market research

 At VPI we conduct a bi-annual survey into the use of video within the industry.
 Within this survey, we have found that 57% of people think that 30% of all research and insight could be better presented, and perhaps even more alarming, is 25% think it’s nearer 50% or more.

 I am not advocating that the balance of spend should significantly shift to spending more on how Insight and Research is presented.
 But I do think more consideration is needed for how key messages are to cut through and be remembered.

 One of our key clients, Unilever is putting real emphasis and internal training behind the Impact their CMI team should have on how insights are conveyed throughout the business.

-In the early noughties we moved beyond Insight into Ideas with Planning teams being challenged by Marketing to think about what brand or communications idea would come of the insight.
+In the early noughties, we moved beyond Insight into Ideas with Planning teams being challenged by Marketing to think about brand or communications ideas inspired by insight.